 John Robert Marlow

-John Robert Marlow is a traditionally-published (and soon to be indie-published) novelist and nonfiction book author, and Academy-honored screenwriter with over 20 years’ experience as a freelance journalist and over 15 years’ experience as a book editor and researcher.
+John Robert Marlow is a traditionally-published (and soon to be indie-published) novelist and nonfiction book author, and an Academy-honored screenwriter.
+He has over 20 years’ experience as a freelance journalist, and more than 15 years’ experience as a book editor and researcher.

-John’s tech-thriller novel Nano was published in hardcover and paperback by Forge/St. Martin’s Press, and he literally wrote the book on film adaptations—after extensive interviews with novelists, screenwriters, directors, producers, and others whose movies have collectively earned over $50 billion worldwide.
-Make Your Story a Movie: Adapting Your Book or Idea for Hollywood was published by St. Martin’s Griffin; an updated second edition will be indie published.
+John’s tech-thriller novel Nano was published in hardcover and paperback by Tor/Forge (St. Martin’s Press), and he literally wrote the book on film adaptations—after extensive interviews with novelists, screenwriters, directors, producers, and others whose movies have collectively earned over $50 billion worldwide.
+Make Your Story a Movie: Adapting Your Book or Idea for Hollywood (published by St. Martin’s Griffin; an updated second edition will be indie published.

-One of John’s action screenplays recently went into development with director and producer Jan de Bont, whose credits include Speed, Twister, Minority Report, and Lara Croft: Tomb Raider.
+One of John’s action screenplays went into development with director and producer Jan de Bont, whose credits include Speed, Twister, Minority Report and Lara Croft: Tomb Raider.
 Another action script is also in development.
-When John took a brief vacation, the producer of the Tom Cruise and Jamie Foxx action-thriller Collateral hired a private detective to find him—so she could option a romantic comedy she’d just read, before anyone else had a chance.
+When John took a brief vacation, the producer of the Tom Cruise / Jamie Foxx action-thriller Collateral hired a private detective to find him—so she could option (from John) a romantic comedy she’d just read, before anyone else.

 John joined The Editorial Department in 2006.
-His client work has included writing, revising, and editing novels, screenplays, nonfiction books, book proposals, loglines, pitch sheets, and screenplay treatments.
-He has also analyzed all of these types of projects for commercial (and adaptation) potential and marketability—recommending changes to improve concept, plot, character, dialogue, and narration.
-Additionally, he’s written screenplay adaptations of both novels and nonfiction books, and book adaptations of screenplays.
+His client work has included editing, writing, revising and ghostwriting novels, screenplays, nonfiction books, book proposals, query letters, loglines, pitch sheets, screenplay treatments, and series bibles.
+He’s also analyzed novels, nonfiction works, short fiction and nonfiction for commercial (and screen adaptation) potential—recommending changes to improve concept, plot, character, dialogue, narration and marketability.
+He’s written screenplay adaptations of novels and nonfiction, and book adaptations of screenplays.

 John’s first love is commercial fiction: novels and screenplays in the action, thriller, science fiction, fantasy, young adult, drama, and comedy (including romantic comedy) genres.
 Running a close second to these are compelling nonfiction and “quirky” fiction.